Reference

 For the configuration you can reference the configuration as it is below:

-SpearheadConfig = { CapConfig = { --quickly enable of disable the entire CAP Logic --(you can also just rename all units to not be named "CAP_") enabled = true, -- default true --min ground speed for CAP aircraft during patrol -- unit: knots minSpeed = 400, -- default 400 --max speed for CAP aircraft during patrol -- unit: knots maxSpeed = 500, -- default 500 --minAlt for aircraft on patrol -- unit: feet minAlt = 18000, -- default 18000 --maxAlt for aircraft on patrol -- unit: feet maxAlt = 28000, -- default 28000 --Delay for aircraft from touchdown to off the chocks. -- unit: seconds rearmDelay = 600, -- default 600 --Delay for aircraft from death to takeoff. --When the seconds remaining is the same at the rearmDelay it will be spawned on the ramp and follow the rearm logic. -- !!
-Can not be lower than rearmDelay -- unit: seconds deathDelay = 1800, -- default 1800 }, StageConfig = { -- management of stages and its missions. -- This is not related to CAP managers which will continue to work even if stage management is disabled enabled = true, -- default true --Will draw the active and the next stage drawStages = true, -- default true --AutoStages will continue to the next stage automatically on completion of the missions within the stage. -- If you want to make it so the next stage triggers only when you want to disable it here and manually implement the actions needed. --[ TODO: Add manual stage transition documentation ]] autoStages = true, --default true --Maximum missions per stage (includes all types of missions) maxMissionStage = 10, --Stage starting number startingStage = 1, ---DEBUG logging.
-Consider keeping this disabled debugEnabled = false }, Persistence = { --- io and lfs cannot be sanitized in the MissionScripting.lua --- enables or disables the persistence logic in spearhead enabled = false, --- sets the directory where the persistence file is stored --- if nil then lfs.writedir() will be used. --- which will directory = nil, --- the filename of the persistence file.
+SpearheadConfig = { ---DEBUG LOGGING debugEnabled = false, -- default false CapConfig = { --quickly enable of disable the entire CAP Logic --(you can also just rename all units to not be named "CAP_") enabled = true, -- default true --min ground speed for CAP aircraft during patrol -- unit: knots minSpeed = 400, -- default 400 --max speed for CAP aircraft during patrol -- unit: knots maxSpeed = 500, -- default 500 --minAlt for aircraft on patrol -- unit: feet minAlt = 18000, -- default 18000 --maxAlt for aircraft on patrol -- unit: feet maxAlt = 28000, -- default 28000 -- DELAYS. -- Delays work as follow. -- When an aircraft lands alive and well it will be rearmed and ready to go. -- When part of the flight died it will be repaired and then rearmed. (both delays) -- When the entire group dies it will first wait for the deathDelay, then it will be repaired and rearmed. -- while rearming: Spawned on the ramp. -- while repairing: Spawned on the ramp. -- while deathDelay no unit is spawned. --Delay for aircraft from touchdown to off the chocks. -- unit: seconds rearmDelay = 600, -- default 600 -- Delay for aircraft that has died to be repaired before rearming starts. -- unit: seconds repairDelay = 600, -- default 600 --Delay for aircraft before the repairing and rearming cycles begin. -- applied when the whole group dies. -- (see this as an additional bonus delay for destroying an entire group) -- unit: seconds deathDelay = 1800, -- default 1800 }, StageConfig = { -- management of stages and its missions. -- This is not related to CAP managers which will continue to work even if stage management is disabled enabled = true, -- default true --Will draw the active and the next stage drawStages = true, -- default true drawPreActivated = true, -- default true --Marking the last contact for any mission. --If a unit is killed the location will be permanently marked on the map until the mission is complete. --The location will continously update for the last killed unit. markLastContact = false, -- default false --AutoStages will continue to the next stage automatically on completion of the missions within the stage. -- If you want to make it so the next stage triggers only when you want to disable it here and manually implement the actions needed. --[[ TODO: Add manual stage transition documentation ]] autoStages = true, --default true --Maximum missions per stage (includes all types of missions) maxMissionStage = 10, --Stage starting number startingStage = 1, -- Amount of stages that are pre-activated on top of the current active stage. -- In Pre-activated the missions are not listed, but SAMs and Airbase groups are spawned. preactivateStage = 1, -- default 1 }, Persistence = { --- io and lfs cannot be sanitized in the MissionScripting.lua --- enables or disables the persistence logic in spearhead enabled = false, --- sets the directory where the persistence file is stored --- if nil then lfs.writedir() will be used. --- which will directory = nil , --- the filename of the persistence file.
 Should end with .json for convention, but any text extension should do. fileName = "Spearhead_Persistence.json" } }

 Naming Conventions